experimentalpolitics/immigration/material/design.md

 5. Hardly at all
 6. Never

+**[problem]** *(randomize order)* What do you think are the most important problems facing this country?
+Please rank the following issues from the most important to the least important.

+1. Unemployment
+2. Inequality
+3. Federal Deficit
+4. Taxes
+5. High Cost of Living / Inflation
+6. Immigration
+7. Health Care
+8. Racism
+9. Environment / Climate Change
+10. Violence / Crime

 **[ideology]** Thinking about politics these days, how would you describe your own political viewpoint?

 1. Very liberal